sachaarbonel/mergekit/README.md

 Key features of `mergekit` include:

-- Supports Llama, Mistral, GPT-NeoX, StableLM, and more
+- Supports Llama, Mistral, GPT-NeoX, StableLM, Whisper, and more
 - Many [merge methods](#merge-methods)
 - GPU or CPU execution
 - Lazy loading of tensors for low memory use